I think it would be ridiculously entertaining to have a business card that read…Holly T. Kutil, Gatekeeper, don't you?

-In our case the "gate" we keep is to the ERP system and we are responsible for the integrity of that system and the data as administrators.
-Therefore it is critical that we indeed become the Gatekeepers of what and who are allowed to access the ERP.
-With so many different people, duties, modules, workflows, securities, and add-ons the responsibility becomes much more than who goes there?
-Or who is tall enough to ride the coaster!
+In our case, the "gate" we keep is to the ERP system.
+As administrators, we are responsible for the integrity of that system and its data.
+Therefore, it is critical that we indeed become the Gatekeepers of our ERPs, deciding what and who are allowed to it.
+With so many different people, duties, modules, workflows, securities, and add-ons the responsibility becomes much more than asking "Who goes there?" or "Who is tall enough to ride the coaster"!

 - Record Training.
-Make life easy for yourself, every time there is a new workflow or training session with your partner, record it.
-This will build a library of training materials that you can use for new hires, changes in job delegation and even corrective action retraining.
+Make life easy for yourself.
+Every time there is a new workflow or training session with your partner, record it.
+This discipline will build a library of training materials that you can use for new hires, changes in job responsibilities, and even corrective action retraining.

 - Record and Document Workflows.
 There is a handy tool on your windows computers called the PSR (Problems Steps Recorder) just type "PSR" into your search and up it will pop!
 Great little tool.
 You can also use this tool for documenting errors in your ERP to send off to your partner to review and correct.

 - Microsoft Teams.
-Another great tool from Microsoft and also part of the "stack” I am sure we will be seeing integrated with our Dynamics ERP's in the future.
-Training is available from your CSP's (cloud service providers) and also at a cost through linkedin.com/learning.
-(Side note: I would take advantage of all the learning about the Microsoft office products if you are using Business Central "NAV" or any Microsoft Dynamic ERP's)
+Teams is another great tool from Microsoft and also part of the "stack” I am sure we will be seeing integrated with our Dynamics ERPs in the future.
+Training is available from your CSPs (cloud service providers) and also at a cost through linkedin.com/learning.
+(Side note: I would take advantage of all the learning about the Microsoft Office products if you are using Business Central "NAV" or any Microsoft Dynamic ERPs)